-Should competitors of the Goat Tongariro not be able to register on Friday night they will need to do on Saturday 3rd December 2016 from 7.00am to 8.30am at the Tussock Tavern inside the Whakapapa Village (across the road from Chateau Tongariro).
+Should competitors of the Goat Tongariro not be able to register on Friday night they will need to do so on Saturday 2nd December 2017 from 7.00am to 8.30am at the Tussock Tavern inside the Whakapapa Village (across the road from Chateau Tongariro Hotel).

 As we get closer to the event please direct queries to the following email addresses:

 For entry and event transport related queries please email email@example.com

 For general event queries please email firstname.lastname@example.org We will attempt to respond to all queries within 24hours of receipt of email.